Home » Kitchen » Baking Recipes + Tips » Blueberry and Apple Crumble Recipe

 The fruit-filling ingredients are simple:

-While this is a great recipe to use up some of your bounties during blueberry season, you can absolutely use frozen blueberries or any frozen fruit in any fruit crisp or crumble recipe!
+While this is a great recipe to use up some of your bounties during blueberry season, you can use frozen blueberries or any frozen fruit in any fruit crisp or crumble recipe!
 Use the same amount of frozen as you would fresh fruit.
-The freezing process does break down the cell wall of the fruit, making it softer and juicier when it thaws.
-Accordingly, just add another 1/4 – 1/2 tablespoon of cornstarch when you sprinkle it over the frozen fruit.
+The freezing process breaks down the fruit’s cell wall, making it softer and juicier when it thaws.
+Accordingly, add another 1/4 – 1/2 tablespoon of cornstarch when you sprinkle it over the frozen fruit.

 Yup!
 You sure can.
 And you have options!

-• Easily prepare the crumble topping and freeze it until you need it.
-In fact, if you are going to the effort, I’d double the crumble topping for use on another dessert later.
-Then you can prepare the fruit the day you need the dessert.
+You can easily prepare the crumble topping and freeze it until needed.
+If you are going to the effort, I’d double the crumble topping for use on another dessert later.
+Then, you can prepare the fruit the day you need the dessert.
 This is my preferred method of prepping in advance.

-• You can prepare the whole blueberry apple crumble and freeze it overnight.
+You can prepare the whole blueberry apple crumble and freeze it overnight.
 Then, thaw overnight in the fridge before you bake.
-The downside to this method is that you will need to defrost the whole dessert at the same time, meaning that your crumbles won’t be as crumbly.
+The downside to this method is that you will need to defrost the whole dessert simultaneously, meaning that your crumbles won’t be as crumbly.

-• You can prepare, bake and then freeze the apple blueberry crumble recipe.
-Thaw overnight in the fridge, then pop in a 350º oven for 30 minutes.
+You can prepare, bake, and freeze the apple blueberry crumble recipe.
+Thaw overnight in the fridge, then pop it in a 350º oven for 30 minutes.

 Blueberry and Apple Crumble on a plate with a fork.